Tame and wild theorem for the category of filtered by standard modules: Introduction

-The word ditalgebra in the last theorem is an acronym for differential tensor algebra.
-Their study was first introduced by the Kiev School in representation theory and is handled in \cite{KKO} with the equivalent formulation in terms of bocses.
+The word \emph{ditalgebra} used before is an acronym for differential tensor algebra (also refered to as \emph{semi-free differential graded algebra}).
+Their study was first introduced by the Kiev School in representation theory, see \cite{RK} and \cite{R}, and is handled in \cite{KKO} and \cite{K} with the equivalent formulation in terms of bocses.

+The ditalgebra ${\cal Q}$ appearing in the last theorem is a special kind of \emph{quotient of a ${\cal P}$-oriented weak $k$-ditalgebra,} which will be discussed in the next sections.
+We will prove the following statement, which applies to them.

+\begin{theorem} Assume that the ground field $k$ is algebraically closed and that ${\cal P}$ is a finite preordered set.
+Then, every quotient ${\cal A}/J$ of a ${\cal P}$-oriented triangular weak $k$-ditalgebra ${\cal A}=(T,\delta)$, by an ideal $J$ of ${\cal A}$ generated by an ideal $I$ of the algebra $A=[T]_0$ (such that $I$ is contained in the radical of $A$, is interlaced with ${\cal A}$ and is ${\cal A}$-triangular), is either tame or wild, but not both. \end{theorem}

+The strategy for the proof of the preceding theorem will be the following.
+We work in the general context of triangular interlaced weak ditalgebras $({\cal A},I)$, described in the first sections \S2--\S5, and then we will concentrate on the ${\cal P}$-oriented case.
+In this case, we will first reduce the study of the $({\cal A},I)$-modules with dimension bounded by some natural number $d$, to the corresponding study for stellar interlaced weak ditalgebras, then we reduce this problem to the corresponding problem for seminested ditalgebras and, finally, we apply the known theory which reduces this problem to the corresponding problem for minimal ditalgebras (developed by Drozd and Crawley-Boevey in \cite{D} and \cite{CB1}).

+The proofs of our main results in the case of general homological systems follow from the corresponding statements for admissible homological systems and from the fact, proved by Mendoza, S\'aenz, and Xi in \cite{MSX}, that the category ${\cal F}(\Delta)$ associated to a general homological system is equivalent as an exact category to the category ${\cal F}(\Theta)$ associated to an appropriate admissible homological system.
+The last section of this article is devoted to this.

 The reader is refered to \cite{BSZ} as a general reference for the terminology not explained here and for a basic introduction to the subject.

-The ditalgebra ${\cal Q}$ appearing in the last theorem is a special kind of ditalgebra, a \emph{quotient of a directed triangular weak seminested $k$-ditalgebra, by a triangular ideal}, which will be discussed in the next sections, see $\S 6$.
-The following result applies to them (see (\ref{T: tame wild dichotomy for directed inter weak dits}), for a more complete and precise formulation).

-\begin{theorem} Assume that the ground field $k$ is algebraically closed.
-Then, every quotient of a directed triangular seminested weak $k$-ditalgebra, by a triangular ideal, is either tame or wild, but not both. \end{theorem}
+In particular, we use intensively reduction functors associated with admissible modules, a construction carefully studied in \cite{BSZ}.
+In this article, we do not introduce essentially new types of reductions for ditalgebras, but, since we consider weak ditalgebras with relations, we have to carefully monitor how the ideal of relations is modified by each classical reduction procedure.

+We use freely the basic terminology of unital rings and modules employed in \cite{AF}, but we accept the possibility that in a unital ring $A$ we have $1=0$, so $A\g\Mod$ has only trivial modules.